 An online bachelor’s in criminal justice studies prepares you for a career where you can investigate crimes, ensure the safety of communities, respond to disasters, or share case findings in court.
 Professionals in this field include police officers, federal agents, detectives, criminologists, and forensic specialists.
 A PayScale poll finds criminal justice professionals report relatively high job satisfaction and fulfillment in their careers.

 A bachelor’s degree in criminal justice can help you start a career as a probation officer, correctional treatment specialist, police officer, or detective.
-According to the 2017–18 PayScale College Salary Report, professionals with a bachelor’s in criminal justice earn a median annual salary of $37,700 during their first five years on the job and $61,900 after ten years in the workforce.
-These earnings are fairly high compared to the median annual wage for all occupations, $37,690.
-In addition to brick-and-mortar programs, online criminal justice degree programs are widely available.
+Professionals with a bachelor’s in criminal justice earn a median annual salary of $53,000.
+Like brick-and-mortar programs, online criminal justice programs are widely available.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.